 In spring, it is worth mentioning the festival of the Galo de Curral (Free Range Chicken), in the town of Vila de Cruces; the Festa da Troita (Trout Festival), in the town of Ponte Caldelas; and the Festa do Salmón (Salmon Festival), in A Estrada, the latter paying tribute to two types of river fish.
 The Festa do Choco (Cuttlefish Festival) is held in the town of Redondela, and the colourful Festa da Rosa (Rose Festival) is another important event that takes place in the town of Mos.

 In the summer, the number of festivals increases.
-In June, some of the unmissable events are the Festa da Vieira (Scallop Festival), in the town of Cambados, Festa da Langosta (Lobster Festival), in the town of A Guarda, Festa do Viño (Wine Festival) in O Rosal and the Carneiro ao Espeto (lamb roasted over an open fire), in the town of Moraña.
+In July, some of the unmissable events are the Festa da Vieira (Scallop Festival), in the town of Cambados, Festa da Langosta (Lobster Festival), in the town of A Guarda, Festa do Viño (Wine Festival) in O Rosal and the Carneiro ao Espeto (lamb roasted over an open fire), in the town of Moraña.
 On their part, in July, you should visit the traditional religious feasts of San Benitiño de Lérez, in Pontevedra, and the Santísimo Cristo dos Aflixidos de Bouzas, in Vigo.
+On July 29th, the Pilgrimage of Santa Marta de Ribarteme takes place.
+This festival, one of the most peculiar religious celebrations in Galicia, is also known as the pilgrimage of the "undead", because the people who offer themselves to the Virgin go on parade inside open coffins.

 - Fiesta del Lacón con Grelos (Cuntis)